raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565 Workbook - 1.md

 Note: The process cannot be found | We cannot find it running with that ID

-Thus, we look for network connections > Found a sus service > Enumerate process ID for that service > Found that we cannot find it via `ps` >
+Thus, we look for network connections > Found a sus service > Enumerate process ID for that service > Found that we cannot find it via `ps` > Investigated ps binary and identified that its Trojan > When we run `ps` it hides the malicious process and shows rest > Identified the binary its hiding >